NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-using-wine-on-gnu-linux/index.md

     --if-unset                Reuse currently selected version if it appears valid
 ```

-So far so good; time to install COD4.
+So far so good; with all the requisites out of the way, it's time to install COD4.